Proposing a new study abroad program

 Each academic year, the CHS International Programs Committee will award up to four site visit grants to CHS faculty or staff members who intend to propose a new GES or who need to revisit the site of an existing GES because significant changes have occurred since the last program offering.
 Two grants of up to $4,000 are available for programs proposed in the People’s Republic of China (including Hong Kong), India, Indonesia, Malaysia, Singapore, and South Korea.
 Two grants of up to $3,000 are available for programs in other countries, including the six countries in the other category.

-Applications (.docx) for 2016-2017 are due January 17, 2017, and grant recipients will be notified on or around January 31, 2017.
+Applications (.docx) for 2016-2017 are due February 10, 2017.
 Funding for successful proposals must be expended by June 30, 2017.
 Refer to the Site Visit Guidelines and Grant Program (PDF) for more information.
 The CHS International Programs Committee uses a rubric (PDF) to evaluate grant proposals.
 Contact Erin French, Director of International Programs, for assistance with developing your proposal.

 Proposing international activities